Georgios Daispangos: Managerial career

-Daispangos was one of the founding members of the Hellenic Coaches Association, which served for more than a decade as its General Secretary.
-He had also been in the first team coach of AEK Athens occasionally, after the 1940s and the 1950s.
-Moreover in 1967, he sat on the bench of the team in the away games of the Balkans Cup against Vardar, Farul Constanța and Olimpija, since the then coach, Jenő Csaknády could not enter the Eastern states.
+Daispangos was one of the founding members of the Hellenic Managers Association, which served for more than a decade as their General Secretary.
+He had also been in the senior team manager of AEK Athens occasionally, after the 1940s and the 1950s.
+In 1967, he also sat on the bench of the club in the away games of the Balkans Cup against Vardar, Farul Constanța and Olimpija, since the manager, Jenő Csaknády could not enter the Eastern states.
 AEK left undefeated from all 3 matches with equal number of draws.
 In 1971, Daispangos retired from football after a 42-year presence on and off the pitch.

 Personal life

-His son, Alekos, played for AEK for 2 seasons, from 1960 until 1962.
+His son, Alekos, was also a footbeller for AEK Athens from 1960 until 1962.

 Daispangos died on 26 July 1987 at the age of 77.
 His funeral took place at the cemetery of Kokkinos Milos, with the presence of officials from all the football community of Greece.